Destination guide

 Typhoid

-Advised for travellers visiting smaller towns, rural areas or staying with locals.
+Recommended for most travellers, particularly if visiting smaller towns, rural areas or staying with locals.

 Hepatitis B